Joe Richardson (footballer, born 1942)

-Joe Richardson (17 March 1942–1966) was an English professional footballer who played as an inside forward.
+Joe Richardson (17 March 1942 – 1966) was an English professional footballer who played as an inside forward.

 Career

 Born in Sheffield, Richardson played for Rochdale, appearing in the second leg of the 1962 Football League Cup Final.
 He scored a brace of goals in the 3–1 defeat of Blackburn Rovers that helped Dale to the final of that competition.

 Death

-Richardson died tragically in 1966 while working as a lorry driver.
+Richardson died in 1966 while working as a lorry driver.